OfeqK/Maze-Project-Python/README.md

 pip install -r requirements.txt

 **Usage**:
-After installing the required libraries, you can run the project by executing the main Python script.
+After installing the required libraries, you can run the project by executing the pygameRTSolver.py Python script.
 Follow the on-screen instructions to interact with the maze generation and solving process.

 **Author**: